-As the New Year is upon us it’s time to start thinking about all the things we’re going to commit to doing and trying to better ourselves in 2019.
+As the New Year is upon us it’s time to start thinking about all the things we’re going to commit to doing and trying to better ourselves this coming year.
 Some of us will make the inevitable gym commitment, others will try to cut out sweets and fried foods, or perhaps you will commit to doing some charity work.
 All very commendable – good luck with that gym thing, though – but I want to provide another perspective on resolutions and possibly set some very attainable goals when it comes to wine habits for this coming year.

 First: Try to Drink Local